TGAC/COPO-documentation/about/getting-started.rst

 processed data, reads, samples, images etc.) using community-sanctioned metadata sets and vocabularies [#f1]_.

-As a metadata broker, COPO encourages data generators to adhere to :abbr:`FAIR (Findable, Accessible, Interoperable and Reusable)` [#f2]_ when submitting research objects, using semantic terms to add meaning to them and specify relationships between them.
+As a metadata broker, COPO encourages data generators to adhere to :abbr:`FAIR (Findable, Accessible, Interoperable and Reusable)` [#f2]_ principles when submitting research objects, using semantic terms to add meaning to them and specify relationships between them.

 COPO uses public or institutional repositories like `European Nucleotide Archive (ENA) <https://www.ebi.ac.uk/ena/browser/home>`__ and